ourresearch/oadoi-paper1/oa_analysis.md

 *very much a work in progress. we're committing to this regularly, so it's going to be kinda crazy and hard to read until this evening (saturday, may 6).*

+To do next - make table for amount of oa in last five years, more sentences describing j - comment out the single bar graph 1min

+-   add a bunch more sentences to accessed section
+-   fix labels on accessed section

+-   put a TBD section for by discipline 1min
+-   put TBD for "How accurate is our OA detection" and "Do different types of OA have different citation patterns?"
+1min

+-   say "under construction" for publisher, repos

+-   describe unpaywall
+-   describe userbase of unpaywall
+-   the number of calls to the api
+-   percent of dois with more than one accesses
+-   number of unique IP addresses
+-   DOI based analysis
+-   we'll include one or two of these graphs, not sure which yet
+-   for the most viewed articles, the OA story is better, and getting even better

+decide what to do about - 2016 and 2017 are the most accessed years, but leaving them out of analysis

+if time - fix publisher section - repository section needs help

+for later - look into why 65mil not 75mil - multiply out so get total number of articles

 Results outline - How accurate is our OA detection (from Juan, modified to use hybrid analysis) - How much OA is there? - How is open access changing over time? - How do OA patterns vary across publishers? - Which repositories contribute most to OA availability? - How do OA patterns vary by discipline? - How much OA is there in most highly-accessed papers? - Do different types of OA have different citation patterns?

-Discussion - limitations - some free-to-read where we don't get it (ResearchGate, personal web pages) - articles without DOIs - future work - more citation, altmetrics studies - expounding on what this means for the future of OA
+Discussion - limitations - some free-to-read where we don't get it (ResearchGate, personal web pages) - articles without DOIs - future work - more citation, altmetrics studies - expounding on what this means for the future of OA - take-home - OA isn't evenly distributed, and there is more OA where it is more needed: in recent, highly accessed articles.

 \# How much OA is there?
 ========================